jsi1v4/my-api/README.md

 # Jsi1v4 Personal Api

-My personal api, planning app backend and some other things."
+My personal api and some other things."